roimaishar/yam/README.md

    - Extracts data attributes and text content from each slot
    - Determines availability status by checking for the presence of order buttons

+### Browser Automation

+The scraper uses Playwright for browser automation.
+In CI environments (GitHub Actions), browsers are launched in headless mode automatically.
+This ensures compatibility with environments that don't have a display server.

 ### Slot Monitoring

 The slot monitoring system continuously checks for newly available boat slots: